Sudneo/spotify-cmd-go/README.md

 Few things to notice:

 * The custom font usage in the `spotify-song` block is not casual.
 Since the blocks are separated, the best result is obtained with monospace fonts, so that the width of the block is fixed.
 * When Spotify is not Running, the script doesn't print anything at all, so the whole block will basically disappear.
-* Depending on Polybar polling time, the "next" and "previous" icons might take a while to come up when Spotify gets launched once Polybar is running.
+* Depending on Polybar polling time, the "next" and "previous" icons might take a while to come up if Spotify gets launched once Polybar is running (1 minute by default)

 ## Outcome